ZEN-universe/ZEN-garden/docs/files/developer_guide/implementing_plugins.rst

   imports the module `...<plugin>.plugin`.
 You can find a template in `zen_garden.plugins._template`
-- Registration: use the `Event` helper to attach functions to events (see `zen_garden.events.Event` for available events).
+- Registration: use the `Event` helper to attach functions to events (see `zen_garden.plugin_system.events.Event` for available events).
 The function will be called at the respective event.
 - Config: use the dictonary at `config.plugins` to specify a config to pass to the plugin.